significa/significa-start/src/templates/react-native/README.md

 ### iOS certificates

-In order to automate the process of distributing the application to the assigned user, Appcenter needs two essential files: `_.p12` and `_.mobileprovision`.
+In order to automate the process of distributing the application, Appcenter needs two essential files: `_.p12` and `_.mobileprovision`.

 - `fastlane match development`: _Needs more details_